 - Body Mass Index (BMI)

 VA health care providers can talk with you about your risks, help you learn and monitor your numbers, and partner with you to create a heart health plan with realistic and achievable goals.
 Schedule a visit with your provider today.

 Heart Disease in Women

-The symptoms of heart attack can be different in women versus men, and are often misunderstood—even by some physicians.
-Fewer women than men survive their first heart attack and women also have a higher lifetime risk of stroke than men.
+The symptoms of heart attack can be different in women versus men and are often misunderstood—even by some physicians.
+Heart attack signs for women can be subtle and sometimes confusing.

 Prevent Heart Disease

 It's never too soon – or too late – to take steps to prevent a heart attack.